-It is important to discuss all aspects of the RD05 MPhil_PhD by Thesis_DProf - Application for Registration Form with your supervisors before you complete it.
+It is important to discuss all aspects of your Application for Registration with your supervisors before you complete it.
 Ask your supervisors to comment on your draft plan of work before you commit yourself to a final version.

 Confirmation of Registration